Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided and Self-Consistent MLLMs for Task Planning in Instruction-Following Manipulation: INTRODUCTION

 \section{INTRODUCTION}

-Imagine walking into a high-end tofu pudding shop where a service robot is tasked with preparing customized dessert orders.
-A table in front of the robot is set with bowls of tofu pudding and various toppings.
-Customers interact with the robot using natural language, specifying their preferences, such as ‘Place some mung beans onto my tofu pudding.’
-To fulfill these requests, the robot must accurately interpret human instructions, ground the specified food items, and perform the corresponding manipulation skills to complete tofu pudding preparation.
+Imagine entering a tofu pudding shop where an embodied agent prepares customized dessert orders.
+In front of the agent is a table filled with bowls of tofu pudding and various toppings.
+Customers interact using natural language, expressing preferences like, “place a scoop of toppings from the fuller bowl into the yellow bowl.”
+To complete this long-horizon task, the agent must interpret the instruction, ground the specified food items, execute manipulation skills, evaluate action feasibility, and adapt its behavior accordingly.
+This demands a holistic understanding and reasoning, posing a significant challenge for instruction-following embodied AI \cite{Socratic, FlowPlan}.

+We identify four essential requirements for successful task execution: \textbf{quantity estimation}, \textbf{reachability analysis}, \textbf{relative positioning}, and \textbf{collision avoidance}.
+Given the inherent ambiguity of natural language, quantity estimation and relative positioning become particularly difficult when instructions are vague.
+For example, instructions “scoop from the fuller bowl” or “place the food into the bowl next to the tool holder” involve ambiguity.
+In such cases, the agent must semantically reason the instruction, perceive the environment, and ground referred objects across visual and linguistic modalities.
+Additionally, reachability analysis ensures that the agent can position its end-effector within kinematic limits to interact with the target, while collision avoidance guarantees that planned motions do not cause unintended contact with surrounding objects.

+To systematically study and evaluate these essential requirements, we propose QuARC (\textbf{Qu}antity, \textbf{A}nalysis, \textbf{R}elative positioning, \textbf{C}ollision), a new benchmark entered on a food preparation use case that integrates all four aspects.

+As summarized in Table~\ref{tab:comparison}, existing benchmarks typically focus on isolated aspects and fall short of enabling comprehensive evaluation of instruction-following task planning under a closed-loop setting.
+We construct QuARC in simulation using IsaacGym~\cite{IsaacGym} due to the difficulty of recovering from spillage in real-world settings and the lack of existing simulation benchmarks resembling our food preparation scenario.
+Moreover, this design choice enables reproducible and fair comparisons among different instruction-following manipulation.

-Interpreting human instructions and converting them into the corresponding action sequences remains a challenge in robotics.
-Task planning \cite{TAMP, ProgPrompt, SayCan, Describe, Text2Motion, PDDL} decomposes a given goal specification into subtasks based on the available robot skill set.
-To handle goal specifications expressed in natural language, Large Language Models (LLMs) have been investigated for their ability to generate structured plans from textual input.
-More recently, Multimodal Large Language Models (MLLMs) have extended LLMs by incorporating additional modalities, such as visual inputs, enabling them to perceive and interpret the world.
+Interpreting human instructions and translating them into actionable sequences remains a significant challenge.
+Recent advances in Large Language Models (LLMs) have demonstrated their potential to generate structured plans from natural language input.
+Building on this, Multimodal Large Language Models (MLLMs) incorporate additional modalities, such as visual input, enabling models to perceive and reason about the physical world.
+In this work, we explore the use of MLLMs with in-context learning for task planning in instruction-following manipulation.
+This approach leverages general-purpose models with minimal overhead, significantly reducing the cost, time, and effort required to adapt to new tasks and environments.